snowfoxsh/aplang/README.md

 As small of a possibility as it is, consider officially recognizing this project.

 ## Contributing
 I welcome contributors of all skill levels.
-Please see `CONTRIBUTING.md` if you are interested.
+Please see `CONTRIBUTING.md` and `AGREEMENT.md` if you are interested.

 ## Contact Me
 Feel free to contact me.
 My information is on my profile [@snowfoxsh](https://github.com/snowfoxsh)